Betty Thomas: Directing career

-In 1992 Thomas took the next step in her directing career with her feature debut Only You.
+In 1992, Thomas took the next step in her directing career with her feature debut Only You.
 A slight, playful romantic comedy, Only You was a departure from Thomas's experience on Hill Street Blues or her subsequent television directing.
 Wayne Rice, the film's producer and screenwriter, said that Thomas was chosen to direct due in part to the film's plot in which a man is on a hapless quest to find the perfect woman.
 He felt it would be considered inherently sexist without a female director.

-Three years following the release of Only You, Thomas directed The Brady Bunch Movie (1995), a satirical vision of the 1970s television series The Brady Bunch.
+Three years following the release of Only You, Thomas directed The Brady Bunch Movie (1995), a postmodern satirical vision of the 1970s television series The Brady Bunch.
 The Brady Bunch Movie was a box office hit with domestic ticket sales of $46,576,136, nearly quadrupling its $12 million budget and making it at the time one of the highest-grossing films directed by a woman.

 She followed The Brady Bunch Movie with other successes, including Private Parts (1997), Dr. Dolittle (1998), 28 Days (2000), and John Tucker Must Die (2006).
-The 2009 film Alvin and the Chipmunks: The Squeakquel became the first female-directed picture to gross more than $200 million and made her the most successful woman director up to that time at the box office.
+In 2009 Alvin and the Chipmunks: The Squeakquel became the first female-directed picture to gross more than $200 million and made her the most successful woman director up to that time at the box office.
 In 2012, Thomas directed a low-budget online series called Audrey for the WIGS YouTube channel.
 In 1998, her Tall Trees productions company was signed to a first look deal with Columbia Pictures.

-In 2001, Thomas won the Dorothy Arzner Directors Award of the Women in Film Crystal + Lucy Awards, presented by the Los Angeles chapter of the Women in Film Organization.
+In 2001, Thomas won the Dorothy Arzner Directors Award of the Women in Film Crystal + Lucy Awards, presented by the Los Angeles chapter of the Women in Film Organization..

+In 2021, Thomas received the Directors Guild of America Robert B. Aldrich Award.